InVisionApp/generator-studio-app/generators/app/templates/README.md

 npm run start
 ```

-This will build and install your plugin in _development_ mode.
+This will build and install your app in _development_ mode.
 Whenever you make
 changes to your source files, it will automatically rebuild and reinstall your
-plugin.
+app.

-#### Automatically reloading plugins
+#### Automatically reloading apps

-In addition to rebuilding and reinstalling the plugin, the development mode will
+In addition to rebuilding and reinstalling the app, the development mode will
-also automatically reload plugins in Studio itself.
-Note that _all_ plugins are
+also automatically reload apps in Studio itself.
+Note that _all_ apps are
 reloaded at once for a given InVision Studio editor window.

-To setup automatic reloading of plugins, you need to define the
+To setup automatic reloading of apps, you need to define the
 `STUDIO_DEV_SERVER_PORT` environment variable with an available port number.
-This will start Studio's development server, which enables plugin reloading,
+This will start Studio's development server, which enables app reloading,
 whenever Studio is running.
 For example the following line could be added to
 one of your initialization scripts to use 9101 as port number: